Stay Well Recognized Black Seniors for Older Americans Month

 Fast forward 60 years later.

-Affordable health care is an even bigger necessity for our aging population and people with disabilities, considering the health challenges from COVID.
+Affordable health care is an even bigger necessity for our aging population and people with disabilities, considering the health challenges from COVID-19.

-The Kaiser Family Foundation found that nearly 1.1 million lives have been lost due to COVIDAbout 790,000 were seniors who were 65 years old or older, which is 16% of the total U.S. population.
-That small percentage of people, however, accounted for 75% of all COVID-related deaths.
+The Kaiser Family Foundation found that nearly 1.1 million lives have been lost due to COVID-19.
+About 790,000 were seniors 65 years old or older, which is 16% of the total U.S. population.
+That small percentage of people, however, accounted for 75% of all COVID-19-related deaths.

-Long COVID is also a rising concern among older people who are 65 years old or older, especially those with underlying conditions.
+Long COVID-19 was also a rising concern among older people who are 65 years old or older, especially those with underlying conditions.
 They’re at greater risk than most youth.
-Symptoms associated with Long COVID can trigger or compound chronic conditions, such as cardiovascular diseases, respiratory diseases, neurodegenerative conditions and overall decline.
+Symptoms associated with long COVID-19 triggered and compounded chronic conditions, such as cardiovascular diseases, respiratory diseases, neurodegenerative conditions, and overall decline.

-That’s why local and national health and behavior change campaigns, like Stay Well and We Can Do This, are putting forth their best efforts to ensure that all, especially Black Americans, are aware of health opportunities and disparities.
+That’s why local and national health and behavior change campaigns, like Stay Well and We Can Do This, put forth their best efforts to ensure that all Americans, especially Black Americans, are aware of health opportunities and disparities.

 Let’s Talk About Income